-"Based on an extensive assessment of the clinical evidence as described above, there is not enough high-quality evidence to determine whether gender reassignment surgery improves health outcomes for Medicare beneficiaries with gender dysphoria and whether patients most likely to benefit from these types of surgical intervention can be identified prospectively.
+"Based on an extensive assessment of the clinical evidence as described above, there is not enough high-quality evidence to

 The knowledge on gender reassignment surgery for individuals with gender dysphoria is evolving.
 Much of the available research has been conducted in highly vetted patients at select care programs integrating psychotherapy, endocrinology, and various surgical disciplines.
 Additional research of contemporary practice is needed.
 To assess long-term quality of life and other psychometric outcomes, it will be necessary to develop and validate standardized psychometric tools in patients with gender dysphoria.
 Further, patient preference is an important aspect of any treatment.
 As study designs are completed, it is important to include patient-centered outcomes" (Jensen et al., 2016).